ConstantinNicolai/ml-operator-profiling/README.md

 # ml-operator-profiling

+## Today's To do's
+Measure the dataset for conv2D with a sensible, but moderate amount of configurable parameters.
+Then perform an energy comparison with ResNet50.
+Go from there.

 To replicate please use the provided conda environment "constabass.yml"

 The idea is to use either nvidia-smi or nvitop to continously monitor energy and time for a yet to be determined set of pytorch machine learning operators and measure their cost in terms of time and energy.
 These measurements will be collected in a databse to be used shortly after in my master thesis work.